easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_VISUAL_GUIDE.md

 ### What Happens With Your Data

 ```
-1. You paste API key in Q-IDE
+1. You paste API key in Top Dog
-2. Q-IDE stores it locally (encrypted if possible)
+2. Top Dog stores it locally (encrypted if possible)
 3. When you use Q Assistant:
-   - Q-IDE uses your key to call Google/OpenAI/etc
+   - Top Dog uses your key to call Google/OpenAI/etc
    - Your question is sent along with your API key
    - Google/OpenAI processes it
    - Response comes back
-4. Response is shown in Q-IDE
+4. Response is shown in Top Dog
 5. Your key is NEVER shared with anyone else
 ```